 When you’re running your own business, it’s inevitable that you’ll end up wearing a lot of different ‘hats’ and taking on a range of different roles within the business.
 Many businesses and entrepreneurs are operating on a limited budget, so it’s understandable that some may opt to try to do their accounts themselves.
 However, they may be unaware of just how much of a difference hiring an accountant can make to your business.

 Staying on top of your small business’s finances is a big task, even if you aren’t expecting a huge income.
 If you’re an entrepreneur who wants to ensure the continual success of your business, it’s worth considering hiring an accountant for professional advice and assistance when it comes to your business’s finances.
 It could be the best investment you ever make.
+Here is some advice from Ben Herbert, director of d&t chartered accountants.

 An accountancy practice should provide a variety of services to you and your business: accounting, record-keeping, tax returns and payroll.

 These services ensure you can monitor expenses and make sure you are a) obeying all HMRC tax requirements (known as ‘compliance’) and b) that you know where you stand each month.
-An accountant can help you get set up on accounting software and bookkeeping systems, saving you time, money and hassle when it comes to producing financial statements and tax returns.
+A business accountant can help you get set up on accounting software and bookkeeping systems, saving you time, money and hassle when it comes to producing financial statements and tax returns.

 Tax is always going to be an inevitable outgoing, but if you run a small business, there are plenty of ways that you can save some money on your tax bill – and do this legally.
 An accountant can help you plan effectively to reduce your overall tax burden, while still ensuring you are in line with all tax laws.